Recovery after training: The best supplements

 • Regulates energy metabolism

-A study by the University of Hanover showed that athletes with optimal magnesium levels have significantly better recovery times than those with magnesium deficiency.
+An Study by the University of Hannover showed that athletes with optimal magnesium levels have significantly better recovery times than those with magnesium deficiency.

 Important ingredients: